The Ultimate Guide to Wire Gauge Sizes

 Struggling to know or understand which wire you need for the job at-hand?
-We've got you covered with this handy guide explaining what wire gauge is and which gauge is most suitable for various different applications, such as chicken and rabbit fencing, tree guards, dog fencing, bird aviaries and deer fencing.
+We've got you covered with this handy guide explaining what wire gauge is and which gauge is most suitable for various different applications, such as chicken fencing, tree guards, dog fencing, bird aviaries and deer fencing.

 What is wire gauge?